 Here are some great ways you can say thank you to your cat sitter as they take care of your fur baby while you’re away.

 Tips Help A Lot

 The most obvious way to thank your cat sitter is with a tip.

-It may already be costly to hire a pet sitter, but consider that if you hire through a highly rated company–which I recommend–that company takes a cut of the pay.
+It may already be costly to hire a pet sitter, but consider that if you hire through a highly rated company -- and I recommend that you do -- that company takes a cut of the pay.
 It can be half of your bill, and sometimes even more.